johnstegeman/dotfiles/docs/customizing.md

 ## Installing additional Homebrew formulae/casks

-Install using "brew" then from the home directory, run `brew bundle dump --force` to update the Brewfile.
+You can use homebrew (command `brew`) to install additional software - it's not required to do so, but you can keep your list of homebrew software synchronized with the repository as well so that it can be used to synch on other machines.
+To do so, run `brew bundle dump --force` to update the Brewfile.
 The brewfile is in the chezmoi local state, so you can then change to the chezmoi directory (`cmcd` will get you there) and commit/push any changes you want to.

-functions
-autorun
+Changes to the Brewfile will automatically be applied whenever you apply chezmoi changes (`chezmoi apply` or the function `cmap`).

+I chose not to use the Linux version of Homebrew - maybe a project for another day.

+## Code that auto-runs when starting a shell

+## Defining functions accessible from the shell

+## Adding / changing zsh plugins

 .zshrc

+## Configuring neovim

 nvim

+## Configuring multipass virtual machines

 customize mcreate and config/neo_init.yaml